spotz/allnewCOA/README.md

 # allnewCOA
-Slide deck fot the All New COA session in Sydney
+Slide deck for the All New COA session in Sydney